Sapele: Description

-Entandrophragma cylindricum is native to tropical Africa.
+Sapele is native to tropical Africa.
 There are protected populations and felling restrictions in place in various countries.

-The species grows to a height of up to 45 m (rarely 60 m).
+The species grows to a height of up to 45 m.
+In Ghana it has been reported to reach 198 feet (sixty meters) in height.
 The leaves are deciduous in the dry season, alternately arranged, pinnate, with 5-9 pairs of leaflets, each leaflet about 10 cm long.
 The flowers are produced in loose inflorescences when the tree is leafless, each flower about 5 mm diameter, with five yellowish petals.
 The fruit is a pendulous capsule about 10 cm long and 4 cm broad; when mature it splits into five sections to release the 15-20 seeds.

 Uses

 This commercially important hardwood is reminiscent of mahogany, and is a part of the same Meliaceae family.
 It is darker in tone and has a distinctive figure, typically applied where figure is important.
 Sapele is particularly prized for a lustrous iridescence with colors that range from light pink to brown and gold to red.
-It has a high density of 640 kg/m^{3} and interlocked grain, which can make machining somewhat difficult.
+It has a high density range of 640–750 kg/m^{3} and interlocked grain, which can make machining somewhat difficult.
+The timber provides high chatoyance, with an average value above 20 PZC.
 Demand for sapele increased as a mahogany substitute in recent years due to genuine mahogany becoming a CITES Appendix II listed species.
 It is used in the manufacture of furniture, joinery, veneers, luxury flooring, musical instruments, and boat building.

 Among its more exotic uses is in musical instruments.
 It is used for the back and sides (and sometimes top) of acoustic guitar bodies, as well as the bodies of electric guitars.
 It is also used in manufacturing the neck piece of ukuleles and 26- and 36-string harps.
 In the late 1990s, it started to be used as a board for Basque percussion instruments txalaparta.